shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/basic-setup.md

 In the next step we will include the first storage item our Kitty application will require.

-### 3. Include a storage item to track all Kitties
+## Include a storage item to track all Kitties

 Let's start by adding the most simple logic we can to our runtime: a function which stores a variable in runtime.

 To do this we'll use [`StorageValue`][storagevalue-rustdocs] from Substrate's [storage API][storage-api-rustdocs] which is a trait that depends on the [storage macro][storage-macro-kb].

 All that means for our purposes is that for any storage item we want to declare, we must include the `#[pallet::storage]`  macro beforehand.
-Learn more about declaring storage items [here](https://substrate.dev/docs/en/knowledgebase/runtime/storage#declaring-storage-items).
+Learn more about declaring storage items [click here](https://substrate.dev/docs/en/knowledgebase/runtime/storage#declaring-storage-items).

 In `mykitties/src/lib.rs`, replace the ACTION line with: